Lakes

 Klaklakama Lake, Photo By Russ Porter

-To reach the lakes, take the inland island highway past the Sayward Valley turn off and drive until you reach the Mount Cain ski hill road.
+The upper lake rec site has a sandy beach, a boat launch and some impressive trees growing right in the site.
+There is room for about 4 groups to camp here.
+To reach the lakes, take the inland island highway past the Sayward Valley turn-off and drive until you reach the Mount Cain ski hill road.
 Turn onto Mount Davie Road and then south onto the Duncan Road.
 Go another 2 km and then turn left on the Nimpkish Main South, another km will get you to the lakes.

 Nimpkish Lake, Photo By Bud Logan

 There are dolly varden and cutthroat trout in this lake that can reach impressive sizes.
 Trolling is the best method to catch those biggies.
-There are several boat launches and recreational sites on the lake as well as several provincial parks on the lake.
-The scenery is quite beautiful and there are plenty of mountains to observe and photograph, so bring your camera.
+There are several boat launches and recreational sites on the lake, as well as several provincial parks on the lake.
+The scenery is quite beautiful, and there are plenty of mountains to observe and photograph, so bring your camera.

-At the north end of the lake is a modern wooden trestle that goes across the Nimpkish River just as it leaves the lake, there are many old trestles in the area and they are fun to find and photograph.
+At the north end of the lake is a modern wooden trestle that goes across the Nimpkish River just as it leaves the lake.
+There are many old trestles in the area, and they are fun to find and photograph.
+North Vancouver Island was and still is, in a lot of areas, logged by train.
+I have seen the remains of many old trestles, and some of these are works of incredible feats of engineering.

-The wildlife in the area is awesome and you have a good chance of seeing wolves, bears, cougars, elk, deer, pine martins, raccoons, and a great variety of birds.
-There are lots of incredible beautiful wildflowers here on the shores of this lake as well.
+The men who built these trestles had a true understanding of working with wood.
+To think of the weight of the old steam engine trains and their loads of logs going across these structures just shows the knowledge they had, a lost art form now.
+The wildlife in the area is awesome, and you have a good chance of seeing wolves, bears, cougars, elk, deer, pine martens, raccoons, and a great variety of birds.
+There are lots of incredible, beautiful wildflowers here on the shores of this lake as well.
 It is quite a wonderland.

 Woss Lake is a large body of water that is easily accessed by car.
-The lake produces good numbers of rainbow, cutthroat, and Dolly Varden trout that average around 35 to 45 cm but can get to be 2.5 kg in this deep lake.
-Watch for strong winds that come up fast on this lake, The way the winds come up almost every day makes this lake a favourite destination for windsurfers.
+The lake produces good numbers of rainbow, cutthroat, and Dolly Varden trout that average around 35 to 45 cm, but can get to be 2.5 kg in this deep lake.
+Watch for strong winds that come up fast on this lake.
+The way the winds come up almost every day makes this lake a favourite destination for windsurfers.
 All in all, l must say this is one of the best lakes on Vancouver Island.

-There are many summer cabins located on this lake, please respect these cabins and do not trespass.
-I would love to own one of these, what a place to head up for the summer months or a great winter trip in the island’s wilderness.
+There are many summer cabins located on this lake.
+Please respect these cabins and do not trespass.
+I would love to own one of these.
+What a place to head up for the summer months or a great winter trip in the island’s wilderness.

 Woss Lake, Vancouver Island, BC